jlebrijo/open-dock/README.md

 Create/delete domain names, create/delete hosts and ship/unship hosts:

 * TODO: `ops init` initialize needed folders and example files
+* TODO: `ops list` shows all providers for this gem.
+Create more providers (aws, linode, gcloud, ...)
 * `ops create HOST_NAME` create the host defined by the name of the file in the 'ops/hosts' folder.
 * `ops delete HOST_NAME`
 * TODO: `ops recreate HOST_NAME` delete/create the host.